-The CoC planning process is typically lead and staffed by either a local government agency or a community-based nonprofit.
+The CoC planning process is typically led and staffed by either a local government agency or a community-based nonprofit.
 The geography covered by a CoC can vary, covering an entire city, state, or a collection of counties.
 The goal of the CoC is to create a system-wide response to ensure that homelessness is rare, brief, and nonrecurring.
 The CoC is tasked with compiling information about homelessness in the community, including information about homeless populations and performance of homeless service programs and the community in reducing homelessness.

-In recent years, HUD has incentivized coordination between CoCs and various entities including Consolidated Plan jurisdictions, public housing authorities, Housing Opportunities for Persons with AIDS, Temporary Assistance for Needy Families, Runaway and Homeless Youth, Head Start programs, and other programs.
+In recent years, HUD has incentivized coordination between CoCs and various entities including Consolidated Plan jurisdictions, public housing authorities, Housing Opportunities for Persons with AIDS, Temporary Assistance for Needy Families, Runaway and Homeless Youth, Head Start programs, health care, and other programs.

-Due to the pandemic, there was no FY 2020 CoC Program Competition, instead awarded \$2.5 billion to renew approximately 6,600 existing grants for local homeless assistance programs across the country.
+Due to the pandemic, there was no FY 2020 CoC Program Competition.
+Instead, HUD awarded \$2.5 billion to renew approximately 6,600 existing grants for local homeless assistance programs across the country.
+The CoC process was picked up again in 2021 and 2022 and awards were made.
+Communities have applied for FY 2023 funding and are awaiting HUD's decision.
+Congress has not yet passed funding measures for FY 2024.
 Renewed funding continued to support various interventions for individuals and families experiencing homelessness.

-FORECAST FOR 2022
+FORECAST FOR 2024